SergeyKanzhelev/opentelemetry-specification/specification/sdk-configuration.md

 ### Programmatic

 The SDK MUST provide a programmatic interface for all configuration.
-This interface SHOULD be written in the language of the SDK itself.
+This interface SHOULD be written in and accessible by the language of the SDK itself.
 All other configuration mechanisms SHOULD be built on top of this interface.

 An example of this programmatic interface is accepting a well-defined